peteroupc/peteroupc.github.io/exporand.md

 - giving each item an exponential random number with &lambda; = _w_, call it a key, and
 - choosing the item with the smallest key

-(see also (Efraimidis 2015)<sup>[**(24)**](#Note24)</sup>).
+(see also (Efraimidis 2015)<sup>[**(23)**](#Note23)</sup>).
 However, using fully-sampled exponential random numbers as keys (such as the naïve idiom `-ln(1-RNDU01())/w` in common floating-point arithmetic) can lead to inexact sampling, since the keys have a limited precision, it's possible for multiple items to have the same random key (which can make sampling those items depend on their order rather than on randomness), and the maximum weight is unknown.
 Partially-sampled e-rands, as given in this document, eliminate the problem of inexact sampling.
 This is notably because the `exprandless` method returns one of only two answers&mdash;either "less" or "greater"&mdash;and samples from both e-rands as necessary so that they will differ from each other by the end of the operation.
 (This is not a problem because randomly generated real numbers are expected to differ from each other almost surely.)
 Another reason is that partially-sampled e-rands have potentially arbitrary precision.

 <a id=Open_Questions></a>
 ## Open Questions

 There are some open questions on PSRNs:

-1. Are there constructions for partially-sampled normal random numbers with a standard deviation other than 1 and/or a mean other than an integer?
+1. Are there constructions for partially-sampled normal random numbers with a standard deviation other than 1?
 2. Are there constructions for PSRNs other than for cases given earlier in this document?
 3. Doing an arithmetic operation between two PSRNs is akin to doing an interval operation between those PSRNs, since a PSRN is ultimately a random number that lies in an interval.
 However, as explained in "[**Arithmetic**](#Arithmetic)", the result of the operation is an interval that bounds a random number that is _not_ always uniformly distributed in that interval.
 For example, in the case of addition this distribution is triangular with a peak in the middle.
 What are the exact distributions of this kind for other interval arithmetic operations, such as multiplication, division, etc.?